OlesiaMashko/Node-Express-Web-App/README.md

 ## Description: Develop a secure db-driven Node/Express web app.

 ### Project Specification:
-**Step 1:** Loading the "Sample Restaurant Data" JSON file in MongoDB Atlas
+**Step 1: Loading the [Sample Restaurant Data](https://github.com/OlesiaMashko/ITE5315-Project/blob/main/package-lock.json) JSON file in MongoDB Atlas. **

-**Step 2:** Building a Web API
+**Step 2: Building a Web API **
- You need to install express, cors, mongoose + set up Git repository  Add a module to interact with Restaurant MongoDB o "Initializing" the Module before the server starts
+1. You need to install express, cors, mongoose + set up Git repository
+2. Add a module to interact with Restaurant MongoDB o "Initializing" the Module before the server starts
- To ensure that we can indeed connect to the MongoDB Atlas cluster with our new connection string, we must invoke the db.initialize(“connection string…”) method and only start the server once it has succeeded, otherwise we should show the error message in the console
+3. To ensure that we can indeed connect to the MongoDB Atlas cluster with our new connection string, we must invoke the db.initialize(“connection string…”) method and only start the server once it has succeeded, otherwise we should show the error message in the console